 Beetles, ants, caterpillars and spiders are the thrush's food of choice; however, flies and insects from the foliage of trees are also welcome.
 In late summer, during migration, and on the wintering grounds wild fruit is added to the menu.

 What is NCC doing to protect habitat for this species?

 In Quebec, NCC has protected a portion of this at-risk species' nesting grounds on the summits of the Sutton Mountains, part of the Northern Green Mountains Natural Area.
+Annual population surveys help scientists to better understand the health of this reclusive bird.
 The species is also a conservation target in other parts of the Appalachians where NCC is active, including the White Mountains and the Gaspe Coastal Habitats Natural Areas.